all-of-us/workbench/api/doc/domain-wide-delegation.md

-# Domain-wide delegation in AoU RW
+# Domain-wide delegation

-The All of Us backend uses `domain-wide delegation of authority` in a few places to carry out administrative and maintenance tasks.
+The Research Workbench (RW) backend uses `domain-wide delegation of authority` in a few places to carry out administrative and maintenance tasks.

 ## Background

-Domain-wide delegation allows the Aou backend to impersonate users when making calls to OAuth-authenticated APIs.
-This works because AoU is in full control of the GSuite account that provides user identities for @researchallofus.org (and @fake-research-aou.org) accounts.
+Domain-wide delegation allows the RW backend to impersonate users when making calls to OAuth-authenticated APIs.
+This works because RW is in full control of the GSuite account that provides user identities for @researchallofus.org (and @fake-research-aou.org) accounts.

 For more info, see https://developers.google.com/identity/protocols/OAuth2ServiceAccount.

 ## GSuite / Directory API

-The AoU backend needs the ability to create new GSuite users in response to an API request.
+The RW backend needs the ability to create new GSuite users in response to an API request.
 We also need to manipulate GSuite user data (e.g. update schema values, backfill contact email addresses, fetch two-factor auth status) in the context of cron jobs or command-line tools.